kUrOSH1R0oo/Kiroku/README.md

 - **Keystroke Logging**: Captures all keystrokes, including special keys like Enter, Tab, and Backspace, and sends them to a specified server.
 - **Clipboard Monitoring**: Continuously monitors clipboard content, detecting changes and sending the updated data to the server.
 - **Screenshot Capture**: Takes screenshots at regular intervals and sends them to the server in a base64-encoded format.
 - **Webcam Image Capture**: Takes webcam image at regular intervals and sends them to the server in a base64-encoded format also.
+(Not Compatible with Linux so we removed it)
 - **Modifier Key Tracking**: Tracks the state of Ctrl, Alt, and Shift keys to accurately capture key combinations.
 - **Configurable Intervals**: Allows customization of the intervals for sending keystrokes, clipboard data, and screenshots.
 - **JSON Payloads**: Packages keystrokes, clipboard data, and screenshots into JSON format for server transmission.